deCadeh/klogger/README.md

 For my boys at the SC&C: a simple sample Windows keylogger.
 Core functionality only.

 ## Known issues
-- Outputs all printable characters in caps.
+- Outputs all printable characters in caps
+- Have to fix output for Function keys

 My first Windows program.
 If there are issues, let me know.